 Be Consistent and Follow Through

-Consistency and follow-through are so important.
+Consistency and follow-through are critical.
 You know this from life in general.
 Your job, your friendships, your family, and others judge you every day by how consistent you are.
-Do you ever say one thing, but do another, or forget to follow through?
+Do you ever say one thing, but do another?
+Do you forget to follow through?
 Integrity is important.
 Integrity is the ability to do what you say you are going to do.